BryanKoo/PATANA/README.md

      * stop words may not be static words and they are dependent on the language.
      * Morphological analyzer can be applied to identify postpositional subword for Korean patents.
    * each patent in /searched_patents/part/ will be processed both sentence boundary detection and stop word filtering
+8. apply fasttext for word2vec model
+   * if running command-line,
+   * fasttext skipgram -input ../searched_patents/sentences_sbd_words.txt  -output sentences
-8. apply fasttext and create sentence vectors for each patent
+9. create sentence vectors for each patent
-9. calculate distance of any two patent as
+   * if running command-line,
+   * fasttext print-sentence-vectors sentences.bin < patent_sbd_words.txt > patent_sbd_words.vec
+10. execute find_nearest.py with 3 arguments
+   * 1st argument is the patent number to find nearest patents
+   * 2nd argument is the subdirecory name (searched_patents)
+   * 3rd argument is the part name (abstract, description, claims, sentences)
+   * then it will calculate distance between the given patent and all other patents in the subdirectory by
      * cosine similarity between averages of sentence vectors of two patents
      * euclidian distence between averages of sentence vectors of two patents

 ## Caveats
 * Components of Korean patents are not unique.